ScientiaFelis/sebmsR/README.md

 The package is currently under re-development and a few functions do not work well, e.g. the Shiny app.
-The functions related to weather data, as well as the functions that create species abundance plots and the index plot and indicator plot functions work well and produce pngs ready to use in reports.
+The functions related to weather data, as well as the functions that create species abundance plots and the trim functions and their plot as well as the distributions maps work well and produce pngs ready to use in reports.

 ## Installing from github